-The Shared Assessments Program, managed by the Santa Fe Group, attempts to avoid wheel reinvention by sharing vendor responses and other data among its member organizations.
+The Shared Assessments Program, managed by the Santa Fe Group, attempts to avoid wheel reinvention by developing and promoting standardized vendor questionnaires to its members.
 The program, and Santa Fe’s founder, won prestigious awards at the March 2019 RSA conference.

 Cloud access security brokers enable companies to scan their log files to identify and risk assess cloud-based vendors that often go overlooked.
 Data maps based on responses to questionnaires are deficient.

 Strong security and privacy compliance programs can represent a competitive advantage, but too many companies still consider them to be burdens to minimize.
 Emerging technology and other resources, as well as regulations with stiff penalties, are motivating companies to give VRM the support it demands.

 Craig Callé is CEO of Source Callé LLC, a consulting firm focused on data security, privacy, and value creation.
 He is a former CFO of Amazon’s Digital Media and Books businesses and other companies, and was an investment banker at Salomon Brothers.
 Prior to starting his firm, he was chief strategy officer at SHI International.